 At the moment my blog doesn’t have all that many posts on it, and I really don’t consider myself a serious blogger.
 I write when I feel like it, and in whatever tone I’m feeling like writing in at the moment.
-Odd as it may seem, I’m not writing with the intent of being read.
+Odd as it may seem, I’m not normally writing with the intent of being read.
 This doesn’t mean that I don’t care when people read my articles.
-It’s definitly a good feeling to recieve comments and engage in discussion, but I’m not motivated to find as many readers as possible.
-I don’t often share links to my blog posts on other sites, I simply write posts and visitors find them on search engines, or don’t find them at all.
+It’s especially good to receive comments and engage in discussion, but I’m not motivated to find as many readers as possible.
+I seldom share links to my blog posts on other sites, I simply write posts and visitors find them on search engines, or don’t find them at all.

 Who’s Doing This & What’s the Motivation